 What kinds of Financial Services are we Authorised to provide to you

-PIB and its representatives are authorised to advise and deal in General Insurance Products to wholesale and retail clients.
-We will do this for you as your broker unless we tell you otherwise.
+PIB and its representatives are authorised to advise and deal in a comprehensive range of General Insurance Products to wholesale and retail clients.
+We always act on your behalf when providing services to you.